marcnol/pyHiM/docs/source/contributor/build_doc.md

 ## Build documentation

-To build pyHiM documentation, we use [Sphinx](https://www.sphinx-doc.org/en/master/) to generate HTML pages.
-These pages are hosted on [Read the Docs](https://readthedocs.org/) to be available online for everyone.
+To build pyHiM documentation locally, we use [Sphinx](https://www.sphinx-doc.org/en/master/) which generates static, local HTML pages (see *Sphinx* section below).
+The documentation is automatically rebuilt by `readthedocs` using the github pyHiM source documentation files.
+This build of the documentation is hosted at [Read the Docs](https://readthedocs.org/) and available online.

-Inside pyHiM directory, there are two kind of documentation :
+The documentation is placed in the `/docs` directory.
+Two kinds of documentations are provided by the developer:
-- Pure text files (preferably written in [markdown](https://www.markdownguide.org/basic-syntax/))
+- Pure text files (preferably written in [markdown](https://www.markdownguide.org/basic-syntax/)).
-- [Docstring](https://www.python.org/dev/peps/pep-0257/) inside source code (with NumPy style)
+- [Docstring](https://www.python.org/dev/peps/pep-0257/) within the source code (using NumPy style).
+See section below for more information.

 ### Sphinx

-*Sphinx is a documentation generator.
-It is a tool to translate comment texts in source files into HTML.
-The default format is the [reStructuredText (reST)](https://docutils.sourceforge.io/rst.html).*
+*Sphinx* is a documentation generator.
+It's goal is to translate source documentation files into HTML static webpages.
+The default format for the documentation files is [reStructuredText (reST)](https://docutils.sourceforge.io/rst.html), however, *markdown* can also be used (see section below).

-We use it with these main extensions :
+We use *Sphinx* with these main extensions :
 - [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) to automatically include documentation from docstring
 - [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) to support NumPy style docstring
 - [MyST](https://myst-parser.readthedocs.io/en/latest/sphinx/intro.html) to support Markdown-based documentation

-#### How use reST directive in markdown file with MyST
+#### How use reST directives in markdown with MyST

 - **ReST:**